jennerdulce/TIPS/api-setup.md

 ## TIPS
 - USE POSTMAN to see what API's response looks like
 - always do a `.body` on the API's Response
+- You need to add API Keys in heroku app in order for app to work.
+  - heroku does not have a .env folder